Mian Tufail Mohammad

 Mian Tufail Mohammad (میاں طفيل محمد) (April 1914 – 25 June 2009) was a Pakistani religious leader, lawyer, Islamic theologian, and former Secretary General and Emir of Jamaat-e-Islami Pakistan party.

 Early life and career

-He was born in Kapurthala, Punjab, British India.
+He was born in Kapurthala in Arain family, Punjab, British India.
 He received his education and college degrees in Lahore.
 Then he became an active member of Jamaat-e-Islami Hind.
 Like Maulana Naeem Siddiqui, he also worked closely with Abul Aala Maududi.

 Agitation for democracy

 In 1965, the joint opposition against Ayub Khan was organised, he was one of its central leaders.
 Along with other leaders of the Combined Opposition Parties coalition, Mian Tufail toured both East Pakistan and West Pakistan to create mass awareness and organise a strong national democratic movement.

 Books

 Mian Tufail Mohammad co-authored with Abul A'la Maududi and Amin Ahsan Islahi the following books: